What is a Picaro Novel?

 “Picaro” was the Spanish term for a rogue or a rascal.
 It originated with Lazarillo de Tormes in 1554.
 Lázaro, the main character, is an outsider, a man who wanders around the countryside observing the hypocrisy, cruelty, and deception of others.

 Three hundred years after Lazarillo de Tormes, Mark Twain forever cemented the “Picaro” style novel in American literature with The Adventures of Huckleberry Finn.
 Huck is an outcast, and he travels the Mississippi in a canoe with Jim, his older black friend.
-Along the way, Huck and Jim meet all kinds of characters and experience mishaps and adventures, exposing them to the best and the worst of humanity.
+Along the way, Huck and Jim meet all kinds of characters and experience mishaps and adventures, exposing them to the best and the worst of people.
 As an outside observer, a “picaro,” Huck learns about the world and begins to understand its racist outlook.

 Huck Finn’s adventures down the river is a classic journey, a “picaresque” novel to be sure.
 It’s no surprise that other authors have used this acknowledged masterpiece of American literature as a jumping-off point for other novels.